junxit/us-congress-bills-115/metadata.md

 - 2017-09-14 — Senate amendment agreed to: Amendment SA 1091 agreed to in Senate by Unanimous Consent.
 - 2017-09-14 — Senate amendment proposed (on the floor): Amendment SA 1091 proposed by Senator McConnell for Senator Wicker.(consideration: CR S5770; text: CR S5769-5770)
 - 2017-09-14 — Senate amendment submitted
+- 2017-09-18 — Message on Senate action sent to the House.
+- 2017-09-18 — Received in the House.
+- 2017-09-18 — Referred to the House Committee on Natural Resources.